46 comments

 This isn't a money or embargo issue or even (directly) a communism issue.
 The current regime is simply incompetent: They don't have any expertise and refused to cooperate with other countries on developing their infrastructure.
 Venezuela's economy collapsed and Cuba was free loading on them.
 And Cuba has a bad reputation among other trade partners other countries want to trade with.

-• Scoundreller 7 hours ago
+• Scoundreller a year ago

 I kinda thought tourism would have been in the dumps since the US bans you from the visa waiver program just for visiting Cuba as of Jan 12, 2021 (a last breath by Trump after losing the election but not office).